PEOPLE START TO HEAL

 FREQUENTLY ASKED QUESTIONS

-Where we engage therapeutically in one of my counselling offices in Eastbourne.
+Where we engage in psychotherapy in my office in Eastbourne.

 Walk and Talk

-Where we engage therapeutically somewhere outside with nature
+Where we engage in psychotherapy somewhere outside with nature

 How do I contact you to book an appointment?